 According to social media reviews statistics, Facebook influences more than half of buyers’ purchase decisions.

-One of the best decisions you can make for your business’s online reputation management strategy is improving your overall star ratings and 5-star reviews on these platforms.
+One of the best decisions you can make for your business’s online reputation management strategy is improving your overall ratings and by getting 5-star reviews on these platforms.
 If you haven’t already, a good place to get started is by generating a Facebook review link and inviting customers to write a review.

-Read on to find out just how to do that (it’s easier than it sounds!)
+Read on to find out just how to do that (it’s easier than it sounds!).

-Steps To Create A Facebook Review Link
+Steps to Create a Facebook Review Link

 Unlike Google’s business listing and review platform, Google My Business (GMB), Facebook’s isn’t too straightforward where review links are concerned.